KhemIngkapat/Selenium/README.md

 ## Guide
-    You Can Install All Dependencies With 📄requirements.txt Then Add The .env File To Store Your Email And Password
+    You Can Install All Dependencies With 📄requirements.txt Then Add The .env File To Store Your 📧Email And 🔑Password
     Then This Should Do The Trick 🎩🎩🎩